Origanum dictamnus: Fiction

-The book: The Honey Farm on the Hill by Jo Thomas.
-This fiction love story takes place in Crete and is essentially all about the preservation of the plant Dittany.
+The 2017 romance novel The Honey Farm on the Hill, by Jo Thomas, takes place in Crete and is essentially all about the preservation of the plant.

-In the film Hereditary, the protagonist is tricked into a tea laced with dittany because it purportedly helps make the consumer more susceptible to demonic possession.

-In Circe, the titular character finds dittany, described as the "queen of healing", amongst other ingredients on Mount Dicte in order to create a binding charm that would reduce the insatiable hunger of the Minotaur to three months of the year.
+In Madeline Miller's 2018 mythic fantasy novel Circe, the witch Circe finds dittany, described as the "queen of healing", amongst other ingredients on Mount Dicte in order to create a binding charm that would reduce the insatiable hunger of the Minotaur to three months of the year.